 Data Collaborator Agreements for SSD Faculty Researchers

-SSCS will work in tandem with the University Research Administration when departments are requesting Data Collaborator Agreements.
-Further information and the template for the data collaborator agreement can be accessed through URAs webpage https://ura.uchicago.edu/page/data-collaborators.
+SSCS will work in tandem with the University Research Administration (URA) when departments are requesting Data Collaborator Agreements.
+Further information and the template for the data collaborator agreement can be accessed through URAs webpage: https://ura.uchicago.edu/page/data-collaborators.

-SSCS extends CNETs and TAGs with the understanding that the collaborator is entering an agreement with the department, and that the sponsoring Principal Investigator has communicated the terms of the agreement and project requirements and expectations to the collaborator.
+SSCS extends CNETs and TAGs with the understanding that the collaborator is entering an agreement with the department and that the sponsoring Principal Investigator has communicated the terms of the agreement, project requirements, and expectations to the collaborator.

-The data collaborator agreement is not meant to supersede or circumvent any existing contracts in place by the University of Chicago.
+The data collaborator agreement does not supersede or circumvent any existing contracts in place by the University of Chicago.